17 October 2025

 🗓️ Save the Date: Next P&C General Meeting

-Our next P&C General Meeting will be held on Wednesday, 8th October 2025 at 6:30 PM in the Waratah Room and online.
+Our next P&C General Meeting had been moved to Wednesday, 22nd October 2025 at 6:30 PM in the Waratah Room and online.
 We encourage all members to attend, and we warmly welcome any new faces.
 It’s a great way to stay informed, have your say, and connect with our school community.

 Anna Law